web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 - All we know is your wallet pubkey, with which we issue and assign to a network key.

 _Observations_:
--
+- when the project claims "we don't know" - exactly this should be attested (returning to "DERP" alike solution)

 _Product feature_
--
+- pubkey, network key, viewing key etc 101

 **Lit protocol**

 Answers:
 - State of Network is available right here: https://t.co/sgaOX5SPga

 _Observations_:
--
+- state of the network isn't linked to privacy - false assumption (even if, it's too hard for a non-techie to double-check it)

 _Product feature_
 -